ami-iit/osqp-matlab-cmake-buildsystem/README.md

-The version of this `CMake` project is chosen in accordance of the original project, plus a fourth version that describes if several CMake buildsystem versions were released, for example the version `x.y.z.t` is the one corresponding to the `x.y.z` version of osqp-matlab, while `t` is the number that can be increase is changes are done to the CMake buildsystem.
+The version of this `CMake` project is chosen in accordance of the original project, plus a fourth version that describes if several CMake buildsystem versions were released, for example the version `x.y.z.t` is the one corresponding to the `x.y.z` version of osqp-matlab, while `t` is the number that can be increased if changes are done to the CMake buildsystem.